EPO designated or elected

 If no supplementary search report is to be carried out, this invitation is not issued, and the Examining Division becomes competent upon receipt by the EPO of the request for examination (J8/83).

-A withdrawal can (at best) only result in a refund of up to 75% of the examination official fee (A11 a) RFees).
+A withdrawal can (at best) only allow a refund of up to 75 % of the examination official fee (A11 a) RFees).

 Examination official fee